 A report by the Employee Benefit Research Institute found that debt from plastic has risen in recent years among families headed by an individual at least 65.

 And why are more seniors using credit cards?
-U.S. News & World Report says it’s mostly because their generation grew up using the cards and have stuck with them.
+U.S. News & World Report says it’s mostly because their generation grew up using the cards and has stuck with them.
 Unexpected retirement costs, a hike in everyday expenses, and continued debt from years prior have also rendered contemporary seniors more reliant upon credit.

-A problem is that many of these seniors depend on Social Security and don’t have much savings.
+The problem is that many of these seniors depend on Social Security and don’t have much savings.
 So, when an emergency happens, and it’s hard to get a loan because of limited income, it can seem like a no-brainer to pull out the card.